FinnWiel/shazzoo-media/README.md

 php artisan shazzoo_media:install
 ```

- > **Note:** This package will install curator for you but you will have to do some of the setup.
+ > **Note:** This plugin will install curator for you but you will have to do some of the setup.
 Like installing CropperJS and using a custom filament theme for styling.
 If you have not set up a custom theme and are using a Panel follow the instructions in the Filament Docs first.

 ```bash
 npm install -D cropperjs